RemDelaporteMathurin/h-transport-materials/paper.md

 As new research emerges, the reviews quickly become outdated, and errors that are identified post-publication are rarely, if ever, corrected.

 Given these challenges, there is a pressing need for a more reliable, accessible, and up-to-date approach to aggregating hydrogen transport properties.
-This paper proposes the Hydrogen Transport Materials (HTM) database as a modern solution to these problems.
+This paper proposes the HTM database as a modern solution to these problems.
 HTM is an online, open-source database designed to provide accurate, transparent, and continuously updated data on hydrogen transport properties.

 Unlike traditional literature reviews, HTM offers several key advantages.